aboldguess/mingle/README.md

 context.
 Running the server with HTTPS resolves webcam and sensor issues and allows all participants to meet in the same world.

-> The certificate scripts use OpenSSL.
-Install it beforehand if it is not already available.
+ > The Linux certificate script requires OpenSSL.
+The PowerShell variant uses Windows’ built-in cryptography and needs no additional tools.

 ### Controls
 - Choose FPV, Spectator or Lakitu from the start menu